 When you bet on an Independent party candidate, you are effectively betting on a third-party candidate.
 This is an important distinction because there is an official American Independent Party that can muddy the water – and your bottom line as a bettor.

 The American Independent Party (AIP) is a specific political party, established in 1967.
-This is a rightwing third party, and it has been effectively irrelevant for most of its time in existence, though it still operates today.
+This is a right-wing third party, and it has been effectively irrelevant for most of its time in existence, though it still operates today.

 The AIP’s sole watershed moment came in 1968 when the party nominated George Wallace, who ran against Richard M. Nixon (R) and Hubert H. Humphrey (D), taking five states in the general election.
-But that was the height of the party’s relevancy on the national stage, and the AIP will not factor in the 2020 Presidential election.
+But that was the height of the party’s relevancy on the national stage, and the AIP will not factor likely in the 2024 Presidential election.

 While you may find many Independent politicians on the betting boards at offshore election gambling sites, you are unlikely to ever find any AIP candidates featured.
 Again, “Independent party” – for all intents and purposes – simply means “third party.”